 Jeanne Paquin (1869-1936)

 She freed women’s silhouette from the corset by changing it for the imperial cut.
-She wanted to dress active women, and that was a great step as she was leaving in the XIX century!
+She wanted to dress active women and that was a great step as she was living in the 19th century!
 She introduced the loving pastel colors and she was just brilliant playing with lights and shades through fabric combinations.
 Moreover, she created the kimono coats, those that we see today in the big fashion chains.

 Paquin was not only creative in terms of design, but also in terms of business: she was a pioneer in making spectacles to show her designs, something usual nowadays.

 Callot Sisters (brand from 1895-1952)